ProjackL2/L2-Telegram-Bot/l2tg-bot/docs/en/index.md

 Use the navigation to the left to find what you need:

+- [Telegram Bot Creation](bot-creation.md) — how to create a bot with @BotFather and obtain a token.
+- [Showcase](showcase.md) — images of the bot in action.
 - [Installation](installation.md) — prerequisites, build, and run instructions for Hub and Agent.
-- [Telegram Bot Creation](bot-creation.md) — how to create a bot with @BotFather and obtain a token.
+- [Licensing](licensing.md) — how to activate your Hub.
 - [Configuration](configuration.md) — all properties you can set for Hub and Agent.
 - [Localization](localization.md) — where messages live and how to edit them.
 - [Customization](customization.md) — ways to adapt scripts and behavior for your server.